 Report a change - Housing Benefit or Council Tax Support

-If you’re getting Housing Benefit or Council Tax Support, and your circumstances have changed, you must tell us what has changed and when the change happened.
+If your circumstances change whilst you are getting Housing Benefit or Council Tax Support, including if you are getting Universal Credit or any other state benefits, you must tell us what has changed and when the change happened.
 You need to tell us about your changes straight away – otherwise you could miss out on help you would have been entitled to.

 How to report a change